 In late 2014, a significant geological report by JoAnne Nelson and Jeff Kyba of the British Columbia Geological Survey, Ministry of Energy and Mines was published entitled “Structural and stratigraphic control of porphyry and related mineralization in the Treaty Glacier – KSM – Brucejack – Stewart trend of western Stikinia”.
-This report, primarily focused on this significant hydrothermal system, provided companies exploring in the Golden Triangle with a new geological understanding and what specific criteria to look for in the search for B.C.’s next big deposit.
+This report, primarily focused on the Sulphuets Hydrothermal System including Treaty Creek, provided companies exploring in the Golden Triangle with a new geological understanding and what specific criteria to look for in the search for B.C.’s next big deposit.
 This new knowledge is being used effectively by companies across the Golden Triangle.

 A Northern Miner article entitled “BC Survey's 'red line' a game changer for explorers” did a good job of summarizing the extensive report and essentially stated that Nelson and Kyba may have unlocked the secret to world-class porphyry and intrusion-related gold-copper deposits in northwestern B.C (click imbedded link above for full article).